memgraph/docs/docs/reference-guide/exposing-system-metrics.md

 sidebar_label: Exposing system metrics
 ---

 In production systems, monitoring of applications is crucial, and that includes databases as well.
 Memgraph allows tracking information about transactions, query latencies, snapshot recovery latencies, triggers, bolt messages, indexes, streams, and many more using an HTTP server.

 Exposing metrics is a Memgraph Enterprise feature and therefore needs a valid Memgraph Enterprise license key.
 After successfully entering the license key, Memgraph needs to be restarted in order to start the metrics HTTP server.

 ## Configuring the HTTP endpoint

-The default address and port for the metrics server is `0.0.0.0:9091`, and can be configured with configuration flags `--metrics-address` and `--metrics-port`.
-For more info on the configuration, check the [list of the configuration variables](/reference-guide/configuration.md).
+The default address and port for the metrics server is `0.0.0.0:9091`, and can be configured using [configuration flags](/reference-guide/configuration.md)
+`--metrics-address` and `--metrics-port`.
+If you need help changing the configuration follow [the how-to guide](/how-to-guides/config-logs.md).

 ## Types of system metrics